 - Are there Customer-specific or Site-specific Labeling requirements that drive deviations from a Global Company Standard?

 - How many different labels/label types must there be on any given item?

 The ability to properly answer, manage, and govern these processes will result from these questions.
 An entire business division may need to govern these needs and to monitor the processes and changes.
 The biggest barrier to achieving a proper labeling solution is the amount of money and time a company is willing to invest in it.

 Radio Frequency Identification Devices (RFID) are more advanced technology for Inventory tracking.
-These are labels with computer chips and a radio antenna embedded in it.
+These are labels with computer chips and a radio antenna embedded in them.
 RFID Tags are either “Active” or “Passive”.
 Active tags always broadcast a signal.
 Passive tags only broadcast when actively triggered.

 When properly configured, material transactions are simple and easy to perform.
 It’s automatic.
 There’s no need to scan the material.
 Thresholds are set up to detect when an item has been moved.
 A transaction signal is sent to the system when an RFID tag crosses a threshold.
 If “no” thresholds exist, you can scan the RFID tag with a special device.
 These transactions add a minimal amount of time to the physical acts of performing the physical move.
 In fact, the idea behind these devices is to allow the worker to concentrate only on the physical movement and let the technology perform all the transactions within the system.